Sorry, you need to enable JavaScript to visit this website.

 What's the difference between a tornado watch and a tornado warning?

-• tornado warning means a tornado has actually been spotted or is indicated on weather radar in your area.
-This means danger is imminent and you may only have seconds to take cover.
+A tornado warning means a tornado has been sighted or detected on weather radar in your area.

 What to do when a tornado has been sighted